KoniHD/yolov9/LRZ-AI-Systems/Instructions.md

 # Prerequisits

-* **Access to LRZ Linux Cluster** &rarr; can only be granted by Master User of your institution (at TUM probably every chair has one Master User so just ask around :smiley: *Hint:* `it-helpdesk@\<yourchair>.tum.de` is probably a good start for thsi)
+* **Access to LRZ Linux Cluster** &rarr; can only be granted by Master User of your institution (at TUM probably every chair has one Master User so just ask around :smiley: *Hint:* `it-helpdesk@\<yourchair>.tum.de` is probably a good start for this).
     * By getting access to the Linux Cluster you obtain a new "LRZ-Kennung"/`<lrz-userid>` (something like `go42tum`) from your respective Master User, which you will have to use going further.
     * Your account / "LRZ-Kennung" is also tied to a project.
 Like the "LRZ-Kennung" this project has a rather cryptic name (like `t7121`) and is also important for some of the following steps, as well as issues submited to the [LRZ service desk](https://servicedesk.lrz.de/en/selfservice#).
 You can find out your project name on the [IDM Portal](https://idmportal2.lrz.de).
     * **IMPORTANT** Access to Linux Cluster and its services already falls under [German export regulations](https://www.lrz.de/wir/regelwerk/exportkontrollverordnungen_en/) so you will have to add your citizenship to the account in question.
 And probably sign somehting.
 At least you will have to agree to these regulations the first time you access the [IDM Portal](https://idmportal2.lrz.de).
 * [Access to LRZ AI Systems](#access-to-lrz-ai-systems) &rarr; at the current state of writing this you need to request it yourself by submitting a request at [LRZ service desk](https://servicedesk.lrz.de/en/selfservice#).
 However, I was told this might change in the future such that the master user can give you access directly.
 So if you cannot request the access yourself anymore ask you master user.
 * *Optional* [Nvidia NGC](#nvidia-ngc-containers) account to pull desired NCG container images.
-This is usefull for batch jobs or command line jobs.
+This is usefull/necessary for batch jobs or command line jobs.
 * *Optional* (but probably makes sense): [Access to AI Systems DSS](#access-to-ai-systems-dss) (Data Science Storage)

 ## Access to LRZ AI Systems